 Ansel finds additional inspiration as a soloist, and in 2019 he was the first ever American prizewinner in the International Tchaikovsky Competition’s Brass division.
 Prior to this he was twice the first-prize winner at the National Trumpet Competition, a YoungARTS Gold Award recipient and a winner of the New World Symphony’s Concerto Competition, among others.
 Playing as soloist with orchestras is a special pleasure for Ansel, and he has enjoyed performances in front of the Mariinsky Orchestra, New World Symphony and his hometown Madison Symphony Orchestra, to name a few.
 Also a chamber musician, Ansel won a Bronze Medal at the Fischoff International Competition with his friends from the Lincoln Chamber Brass.

-In 2016 he graduated from Northwestern University.
-He feels very grateful for the mentors who have pushed him along the way, including his mom, Barbara Butler, Charles Geyer, John Aley, Thomas Rolfs, Christopher Martin, Stephen Burns, Mark Gould and Robert Sullivan, to name just a few.
-Mr. Norris has interests in playing basketball, reading, cooking, hiking, playing ping pong, doing yoga and playing video games, in no particular order.
-He hopes to explore all of these interests, along with his music, with a curious mind and an open heart.
+Ansel is deeply grateful for the mentors who encouraged him to search for his voice.
+These include Barbara Butler, John Aley, Charles Geyer, Thomas Rolfs, Christopher Martin, Stephen Burns, his mom, and too many others to name.
+Ansel loves playing basketball, reading, hiking, singing, playing ping pong, practicing yoga, and lots of other things he hasn’t tried yet.
+He hopes to explore all of these interests, in addition to many great musical opportunities, with a curious mind and an open heart.